SiliconLabs/wiseconnect/examples/snippets/wlan/cloud_apps/azure/readme.md

 - az iot hub monitor-events --hub-name <hub_name> --output table

-- Login to Azure portal and navigate to the Hub that the device is created in
+- Login to Azure portal and navigate to the Hub that the device is created in.

   ![Azure portal login](resources/readme/azurehubopen.png)